-Wharfies will strike for 48 hours at DP World's Fremantle, Brisbane, and Sydney container terminals, and for 96 hours in Melbourne, to fight against automation, outsourcing, cuts to income protection insurance, and dishonest bargaining by the company which is trying to use change provisions in existing agreements to secure outcomes it cannot bargain into new agreements.
+Wharfies are striking for 48 hours at DP World's Brisbane, Sydney and Fremantle container terminals, and for 96 hours in Melbourne, to fight against automation, outsourcing, cuts to income protection insurance, and dishonest bargaining by the company which is trying to use change provisions in existing agreements to secure outcomes it cannot bargain into new agreements.

-The two day strike is part of a series of 48 to 96 hour work stoppages planned for container terminals in Fremantle, Brisbane, Sydney, and Melbourne run by Australia's largest stevedore.
-Fremantle workers will strike this Thursday and Friday.
+A two day strike began in Brisbane this morning which is the first in a series of 48 to 96 hour work stoppages planned for container terminals run by Australia's largest stevedore.
+Sydney and Fremantle workers will strike this Thursday and Friday, and Melbourne will be out from Wednesday until Sunday morning.